roblittlefield/urbanite/README.md

 ## Features

-- Move around the map to open calls in different neighborhoods
+- **Explore Different Neighborhoods**: Navigate the map to access calls in various neighborhoods.
-- See SF Police Station locations marked on the map
+- **Identify Police Stations**: Locate San Francisco Police Station positions marked on the map.
-- See what neighborhood the call is in at the bottom
+- **Neighborhood Indicator**: Find out the neighborhood of each call at the bottom of the screen.
-- View call details and response times
+- **Call Details and Response Times**: Review call details, including response times.
-- Change the map skin
-- Share location to see nearby weather and calls
-- See San Francisco weather and San Francisco city-wide recent call count if not in San Francisco or do not share location
+- **Customize Map Style**: Personalize your map by changing its appearance.
+- **Weather and Nearby Calls**: Share your location to view local weather and nearby calls.
+If not in San Francisco or if location sharing is disabled, get an overview of San Francisco's current weather and recent city-wide call count.
-- Open the list of latest calls in all San Francisco or just nearby
+- **Browse Recent Calls**: Access a list of the latest calls in San Francisco, or narrow it down to calls in your vicinity.
-- Share links with others via Twitter or Text Mesage / iMessage
+- **Share Easily**: Share links with others through Twitter or Text Messages / iMessages.
-- View fresh data as map reloads every 10 minutes
+- **Frequent Updates**: Stay up to date with fresh data as the map refreshes every 10 minutes.
-- Access call data when DataSF archives the call after 48 hours
+- **Data Accessibility**: Access call data even when DataSF archives calls after 48 hours.

 ## Components